madtrick/piwpew-bot/README.md

 # About

-Framework to build bots for [github.com/madtrick/pewpew](github.com/madtrick/pewpew).
+Framework to build bots for Pewpew

 ## Framework

-With this framework you can focus on the functionality of your bots and leave the communication with the server to the framework itself.
+With this framework you can focus on the functionality of your bots and leave the plumbing to the framework.
 Bots implemented with the framework have to implement the following interface:

 ```typescript
 interface BotAPI<S> {